 This intermediate qualification is equivalent to five GCSEs and

 is an ideal starting point to learn the basics for a career in

 Share this course with someone you know...

 This qualification is for anyone interested in a career working with land-based machinery, or boosting your existing skills and knowledge.
-You could be just starting out, or taking a break from a job to get some valuable training.

 English and maths GCSE at grade 3 or above.

 The practical skills and theory to maintain a wide variety of land-based machinery and equipment.

 - Health and Safety

 It will include 150 hours of work experience.